"For as many of you as were baptized into Christ have put on Christ." (Galatians 3:27)

-Notice the strength of the expressions—"baptized into Christ" and "baptized into his death" and "buried with him in baptism."
+Notice the strength of the expressions "baptized into Christ," "baptized into His death," and "buried with Him in baptism."
 Someone may suggest that the primary reference here is to Spirit baptism.
 That's true, but at the very least, water baptism is in the background of this passage.

 1. It means we have turned from the old life of sin to a new life in Jesus Christ.